-Simulations of physical systems are often slow and need lots of compute, which makes them unpractical for applications like digital twins, or in situations where they have to run thousands of times, like sensitivity analyses.
-The goal of autoemulate is to make it easy to replace simulations with fast, accurate emulators.
-To do this, autoemulate automatically fits and compares lots of models, like Radial Basis Functions, Gaussian Processes or Neural Networks to find the best emulator for a simulation.
+Simulations of physical systems are often slow and need lots of compute, which makes them unpractical for real-world applications like digital twins, or when they have to run thousands of times for sensitivity analyses.
+The goal of AutoEmulate

-The project is in very early development.
+The project is in early development.

-using Poetry:
+For contributors using Poetry:

 git clone https://github.com/alan-turing-institute/autoemulate.git